TonyJian-KSVG/INFPRO/README.md

-# INFPRO
+# INFPRO Official Website

-This repository contains the official website for INFPRO, a student photography cooperative organization at KCISEC.
+## About INFPRO
+INFPRO is a student-led photography cooperation organization at KCISEC.
+We collaborate with **KCSC** (Student Union) and **KSVG** (Student Organization) to provide photography and media-related services, supporting school events and digital content creation.